-The APCD also received concerns about the proposed new Rule 202.D.15 language.
+During the November 10, 2004 meeting, the APCD also received concerns about the proposed new Rule 202.D.15 language.
 This text indicated:

 For the purposes of the exemptions set forth in Sections F.1.e; F.1.f and G.1, the ratings of all engines or combustion equipment used in the same process will be accumulated to determine whether these exemptions apply.